Application FAQs

 No, research costs, known as consumables, are not included in scholar's fees and need to be considered separately.

-1. What is the RCSI policy for recognition of prior learning?
+1. What is the RCSI policy on recognition of prior learning for research programmes?

 1. How many supervisors do I need?